StefH/PactExample/README.md

-# PactExample
+# PactExamples

-Some examples for Pact.Net and WireMock.Net
+This project shows some examples for Pact.Net and WireMock.Net